nonplayer/hammercrawl/hc_core_smith.md

 Suns and Xs *do not* cancel each other out, as they form the basis for all challenge and reward in this system of divination.

-#### Arrows vs Targets: Advantages
+#### Arrows vs Targets: Boons

-These dice symbols set up advantages for one side of the following encounter.
+These dice symbols set up Boons for one side of the following encounter.

-**Arrows:** (aka the "Advantage" symbol - Green, Blue, and Yellow) - For each net Arrow rolled, add one to a temporary pool of expendable die-roll advantages that *the PCs* can use at their discretion in the next room.
-Advantages must be described and feasible within the confines of the narrative.
-These advantages do not carry on to other rooms, and are lost as soon as the PCs move on.
+**Arrows:** (aka the "Boon" symbol - Green, Blue, and Yellow) - For each net Arrow rolled, add one to a temporary pool of expendable die-roll Boons that *the PCs* can use at their discretion in the next room.
+Boons must be described and feasible within the confines of the narrative.
+These Boons do not carry on to other rooms, and are lost as soon as the PCs move on.

-**Targets:** (aka the "Threat" symbol - Red, Black, and Purple) - For each net Target rolled, add one to a temporary pool of expendable die-roll disadvantages that *the Hammersmith* can use at his discretion in the next room, applying them to the PCs stated actions.
-Disadvantages must be described and feasible within the confines of the narrative.
-These disadvantages do not carry on to other rooms, and are lost as soon as the PCs move on.
+**Targets:** (aka the "Threat" symbol - Red, Black, and Purple) - For each net Target rolled, add one to a temporary pool of expendable die-roll Banes that *the Hammersmith* can use at his discretion in the next room, applying them to the PCs stated actions.
+Banes must be described and feasible within the confines of the narrative.
+These Banes do not carry on to other rooms, and are lost as soon as the PCs move on.

 #### Suns vs Xs: Encounter Modification